claudia-chehade/prosper/readme.md

 For explanation I skipped the employment status and occupation as dead ends of my exploration.

 3. Borrowers History:
-Due to the lack of time I did not explore the borrowers history information further to find more indicators for default risks.
+The borrowers history information might contain more indicators for default risks.
+This would be worth to be investigated in the next step.

 # Sources
 https://www.lendacademy.com/prosper-review/